 H-1B visas are non-immigrant visas that allow for the temporary employment of professional foreign nationals with a minimum of a Bachelors degree in a specialty field.
 In comparison to the J-1 visa, the H-1B visa does require more responsibility and liability from the employer, along with additional fees.
 Foreign medical graduates (FMG) may be admitted into the U.S. with an H-1B in order to engage in direct patient care or as part of a medical training program or to teach or conduct research for a sponsoring employer.

 In order to be granted H-1B status, physicians must show that they have the appropriate license or authorization for the state in which they intend to work.
-In addition, the physician must pass all three steps of the United States Medical Licensing Examination (USMLE) or equivalent in order to qualify for an H-1B.
+In addition, the physician must pass all three steps of the United States Medical Licensing Examination (USMLE) or equivalent in order to qualify for an H-1B, unless the physician graduated from a U.S. medical school.
 Examinations equivalent to all three steps of the USMLE include the National Board of Medical Examiners (NBME) examination parts I, II, and III and the Federation Licensing Examinations (FLEX) parts I and II.
 A combination of exams is not allowed even though they may be acceptable for state licensing.
 Finally, the physician must also demonstrate proficiency in oral and written English by either passing the Test of English as a Foreign Language (TOEFL) or receiving certification by the Educational Commission for Foreign Medical Graduates (ECFMG).

 Graduates from U.S. medical schools and some Canadian medical schools are exempt from obtaining ECFMG certification.
 By regulation, graduates of a medical school in a foreign country and who are nationally or internationally renown in the field of medicine are exempt from the licensing examinations and English language competency requirements.